 Set the name of the input.

-Now you can select the Echo Dot on any room in the house.
+Now you can select the Echo Dot in any room in the house.
 Press the icon.
-Note that the VSSL will default to play the Echo as long as the it is selected on the home screen.
+Note that the VSSL will default to play the Echo as long as it is selected on the home screen.